j1-aggie/Pandas-Challenge/README.md

 Used the pandas library and Jupyter Notebook.
 Submitted a link to my Jupyter Notebook with the viewable Data Frames.
 I also included a written description of at least two observable trends based on the data.
+The observations that are included in my attachments are below.

+#Observations after analysis
+#Observation 1:  It appears that the Charter schools outperformed the District schools in all scoring aspects.

+#Observation 2:  There also appears to be a direct correlation to the high passing rate and school sizes.
+The smaller the school size, the higher the passing rate.
+This may be attributed to the fact that with smaller schools you have a lower student teacher to teacher ratio.